signag/monitorEMS/README.md

 ## Running monitorEMS as Python Program

 In order to run monitorEMS (or other Python programs of this package) as Python program, proceed as follows:
-(Python 3.10 or later an Git must have been installed)
+(Python 3.10 or later and Git must have been installed)

 | Step | Action                                                                         |
 |------|--------------------------------------------------------------------------------|